vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 in 1097 pages.
 Brahmasamhitā, with the commentary of Jiva Gogvāmi; for

-Vaiṣpavas; pub, in Tāntrik texts, vol. XV.
+Vaiṣṇavas; pub, in Tāntrik texts, vol. XV.
 Mantramahodadhi of Mabidhara with his own commentary ;

 composed in Vikrama year 1645 (1588-89) A, D. ; pub. by